droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 And in the shadows, Strahd’s chamberlain Rahadin sits and meditates, preparing himself for his sacrifice on the day of the Grand Conjunction . . .
 # P1.
 Preparing for the Heist
+User BAND OF HEROES RITUAL 3 if mythic?

 Upon returning to their chosen settlement at the conclusion of [[Arc O - Dinner with the Devil]], the players can make any plans and preparations they would like in advance of the heist.
 As they do, if the players don’t suggest it first, Ezmerelda and Ireena might make any or all of the following suggestions:

 * The players can use the *Keeper’s whistle* they obtained at the conclusion of [[Arc J - The Stolen Gem#J7b.
 Returning the Gem|Arc J - the Stolen Gem]] to request the assistance of the Keepers of the Feather in scouting out the grounds, distracting castle guards, and/or delivering messages to any NPC whose help the players might seek.